larrywright/larrywright.me/content/now/_index.md

 * I've been working on posting more photos as well, check out my [Best of 2022](http://larrywright.me/photo/best-of-2022/) post to see some of my recent favorites.

-_Last updated Thursday August 31st, 2023_
+_Last updated September 16th, 2023_